Comprehensive Ambulatory Health Services

 - The University of Vermont offers comprehensive ambulatory health services at multiple sites across campus:

-- Primary Care/Medical Clinic (Main Campus) offers preventative/acute/ongoing care for students, and maintains a CLIA (Clinical Laboratory Improvement Amendments)-certified laboratory on site for internally-ordered tests.
+- Primary Care/Medical Clinic (Main Campus) offers preventative/acute/ongoing care for students and maintains a Clinical Laboratory Improvement Amendments (CLIA)-certified laboratory on site for internally ordered tests.

-- Women's Health (Main Campus) offers comprehensive women's health services, birth control counseling, sexual health counseling, STI screening, and evaluation/treatment of a wide range of pelvic or female-related concerns.
+- Sexual and Reproductive Health Care (Main Campus) offers comprehensive reproductive health services including birth control counseling, sexual health counseling, sexually transmitted infection (STI) screening, and evaluation/treatment of a wide range of pelvic or gender-related concerns.

 - Counseling and Psychiatry Services (CAPS) offers short-term individual counseling, urgent-needs counseling, group counseling, outreach and education, psychiatry, and referrals/consultations.
 Psychiatrists and counselors provide services at